zigoo0/JSONBee/README.md

 # JSONBee
-Collected JSONP endpoints to help bypass content security policy of different websites.
+A ready to use JSONP endpoints to help bypass content security policy of different websites.

 The tool was presented during HackIT 2018 in Keiv.